-During the three months ended March 31, 2023, the Company did not record any research and development expense in connection with the Biogen Agreement.
+During the three and six months ended June 30, 2023 and 2022, the Company recorded research and development expense of \$34, related to the annual maintenance in connection with the Biogen Agreement.

 Beth Israel Deaconess Medical Center License Agreement

 In 2019, the Company exercised the call option under the stock purchase option agreement with Primatope and acquired all of the outstanding securities of Primatope (the "Primatope Acquisition").
 As a result of the Primatope Acquisition, the Company acquired the rights to an exclusive license to certain intellectual property rights controlled by Beth Israel Deaconess Medical Center, Inc. ("BIDMC") to make, use, develop and commercialize KPL-404 (the "BIDMC Agreement").
 Under the BIDMC Agreement, the Company is solely responsible for all development, regulatory and commercial activities and costs.
 The Company is also responsible for costs related to filing, prosecuting and maintaining the licensed patent rights.
 Under the BIDMC Agreement, the Company is obligated to pay an insignificant annual maintenance fee as well as clinical and regulatory milestone payments of up to an aggregate of \$1,200 to BIDMC.
 The Company is also obligated to pay a low single-digit royalty on annual net sales of products licensed under the agreement.